Syria: Military

-The President of Syria is commander in chief of the Syrian Armed Forces, comprising some 400,000 troops upon mobilization.The military is a conscripted force; males serve 30 months in the military upon reaching the age of 18.
-The obligatory military service period is being decreased over time, in 2005 from two and a half years to two years, in 2008 to 21 months and in 2011 to year and a half.
+The President of Syria is commander in chief of the Syrian Armed Forces, comprising some 100,000 troops upon mobilization.
+Until 2024, the military operated as a conscripted force, with males required to serve 30 months upon reaching the age of 18, though had slowly decreased over time, from in two and a half years to two years in 2005, to 21 months in 2008 and to year and a half in 2011.
+Since late 2024, compulsory military service has been inactive and is no longer enforced.

 The breakup of the Soviet Union—long the principal source of training, material, and credit for the Syrian forces—may have slowed Syria's ability to acquire modern military equipment.
 It has an arsenal of surface-to-surface missiles.
 In the early 1990s, Scud-C missiles with a 500 km range were procured from North Korea, and Scud-D, with a range of up to 700 km, is allegedly being developed by Syria with the help of North Korea and Iran, according to Zisser.

 Syria received significant financial aid from Arab states of the Persian Gulf as a result of its participation in the Persian Gulf War, with a sizable portion of these funds earmarked for military spending.
 Iran and Russia were the biggest suppliers of military aid to the Assad-led Syrian Government.